Louisville BBQ man who was fatally shot when police dispersed crowd used to feed officers for free - Local News 8

 McAtee, 53, called the spot “one of the busiest locations in West Louisville,” where he had built a steady clientele over the years that included local cops his mother said usually ate for free.
 It was a popular outdoor eatery he had dreamed of turning into a restaurant, according to his mother and a February interview he gave the local West of Ninth photo blog.

-His mother, Odessa Riley, said McAtee was “trying to make an honest dollar to take care of his rent and his bills.
+McAtee’s mother, Odessa Riley, questioned the actions of the police, saying her son was “trying to make an honest dollar to take care of his rent and his bills.
 And they gonna shoot him down like a dog.”

+Surveillance footage appeared to show McAtee fire at police first as officers used pepper balls to clear a crowd in a neighboring parking lot, according to video released Tuesday.
+The officers appeared to take cover and returned fire.

+In one video, McAtee is seen at the door to the restaurant with his right arm extended.
+Moments later, McAtee moves back into the shop, clutching his chest, and falls to the ground.

 Here’s what we know about David McAtee and how he died: